 Other people you may need to tell are:

 - the Housing Benefit and Council Tax offices

 - your dentist

 You should also fill in a change of address form which you can get from a post office.
 If in doubt, speak to your housing officer.

 We know that it is a difficult time when someone dies.
 Our staff are here to help and advise you on how to end the tenancy.

-Please contact us on 0800 011 3447 – we will obtain the details of the deceased from you and provide you will all the advice and information to commence the termination process.
+Please contact us on 0800 011 3447 – we will obtain the details of the deceased from you and provide you with advice and information on next steps.

 When you contact us DGHP will require the following information:

 - Deceased tenant’s name